-- It states there is a need for operatives at production level and in other specific areas. - The State's general policy is to promote the sourcing of labour and skills needs from within the workforce of the State and other European Economic Area (EEA) states.
+- Food Wise 2025 projects significant growth over the coming years, with a target of 85% exports growth to €19 billion by 2025, as well as an increase of 23,000 jobs over the period.
+It is clear, however, that these targets are dependent, among other things, on successfully addressing the skills and labour needs of the sector. - It states there is a need for operatives at production level and in other specific areas. - The State's general policy is to promote the sourcing of labour and skills needs from within the workforce of the State and other European Economic Area (EEA) states.
 Where specific skills prove difficult to source within the State and EEA, an employment permit may be sought by an employer to hire a non-EEA national.
 Employment permit policy is part of the response to addressing skills deficits which exist and are likely to continue into the medium term.
 The employment permits system will continue to be responsive to changes in economic circumstances and labour market conditions. - Of primary concern to many is the current uncertainty around Brexit and the consequent depreciation of sterling which is putting substantial pressure on low-margin sectors (e.g. mushroom) exporting to the UK.

-The EGPSN report33 on the issues arising from the effects of Brexit on the Irish Agri Food sector did refer to recruitment difficulties in the food and beverage sectors.
+The EGPSN report40 on the issues arising from the effects of Brexit on the Irish Agri Food sector did refer to recruitment difficulties in the food and beverage sectors.
 'The food and beverage sector have almost 80% of its employment based outside of Dublin.
 This is suggestive of the sector's high importance in regional employment.
 There is also increased difficulty in recruiting into the sector given that other sectors can pay more, which in turn is placing upward pressure on labour costs'.

-The National Skills Bulletin 201934, (A Report by the Skills and Labour Market Research Unit (SLMRU) in SOLAS on behalf of the National Skills Council), said issues have been identified by employers through the Department of Agriculture, Food and the Marine in attracting and retaining persons in the areas of horticulture (e.g. fruit and mushroom pickers).
+The National Skills Bulletin 201941, (A Report by the Skills and Labour Market Research Unit (SLMRU) in SOLAS on behalf of the National Skills Council), said issues have been identified by employers through the Department of Agriculture, Food and the Marine in attracting and retaining persons in the areas of horticulture (e.g. fruit and mushroom pickers).
 As such, a quota of employment permits has been issued for this sector in order to address the labour shortages that are occurring.